-Creating an estate plan means looking at probate and avoiding probate upon your death.
-One of the best ways to avoid probate in Florida is with a revocable living trusts.
+Creating an efficient estate plan means looking avoiding probate upon your death.
+One of the best ways to avoid probate in Florida is with a revocable living trust.
 Living trusts can be helpful in avoiding probate, making things easy for your family, and can be helpful for blended families as well.
 But the truth of the matter is that not everyone needs a living trust.
-In our free initial consultation, we will sit down with you, review your assets and your goals before helping make you the best decision that is right for you and your family.

 The Revocable Living Trust

 For most people, a revocable living trust provides an excellent alternative to a last will and testament based estate plan.
-A trust based estate plan means distributing your assets upon your death to the people you designate, avoiding the burden of probate, and reducing or eliminating additional attorney’s fees.
+A "living trust based" estate plan means using a trust as the primary conduit of your assets, avoiding the burden of probate for your heirs, which generally reduces or eliminates additional attorney’s fees.

 A revocable living trust is a legal document created by an individual or a couple, called the Settlor (also known as the Grantor), to hold and own the Settlor’s assets during their lifetime.
 The living trust is managed by the Trustee.
 In most cases, the Settlor will also be the Trustee during their death or incapacity, which means that you establish the trust, manage the trust assets and remain the trust beneficiary during your lifetime.